techflow21/fullstack_vendorBids_app/README.md

 ```bash
    code .
 ```
 2. Then, locate terminal menu, the window opens up.
-Install the necessary packages with the command below:
+Install the necessary libraries using the command below:
 ```bash
    npm install
 ```